Working Families Party | |

 While campaigning in the2018 United States House of Representatives elections in New York, WFP candidateLiuba Grechen Shirley used campaign funds to pay a caregiver for her two young children.
 The FEC ruled that federal candidates can use campaign funds to pay for child care costs that result from time spent running for office.
 Grechen Shirley became the first woman in history to receive approval to spend campaign funds on child care.[79]

-On November 5, 2019, the Working Families Party candidateKendra Brooks won an at-large seat onPhiladelphia City Council.
-The City Council reserves two seats for a minority party, and this is the first time one of those seats went to a candidate not on the Democrat or Republican line in forty years.[79]
+On November 5, 2019, Pennsylvania WFP endorseeKendra Brooks won an at-large seat onPhiladelphia City Council.
+The City Council reserves two seats for a minority party.
+In the last 40 years, this was the first time one of those seats went to a non-Democrat, non-Republican candidate.[88]

 This section needs to beupdated.
 Please help update this article to reflect recent events or newly available information.(November 2025) |